Macklemore: Interests

-Macklemore is also a fan of the Seattle Seahawks and created a 12th Man promotional video as well as performed at the 2014 NFC Championship game in Seattle.
-Macklemore is still a fan of the now-relocated Seattle SuperSonics, as he can be seen sporting a Sonics jersey at times.
+Macklemore is a fan of the Seattle Seahawks.
+He created a 12th man promotional video and performed at the 2014 NFC Championship Game.
+He remains a fan of the now-relocated Seattle SuperSonics.
 In August 2019, Macklemore joined the ownership group of Seattle Sounders FC, the local Major League Soccer club.

-He is also a fan of the Seattle Kraken of the National Hockey League; on April 18, 2022, the Kraken announced that Macklemore had joined its ownership group.
+He is a fan of the Seattle Kraken of the National Hockey League; on April 18, 2022, the Kraken announced that Macklemore had joined its ownership group.

 Macklemore has an eclectic taste in art, including outlandish garments spouting sequins, fringe and feathers, a kitschy velvet painting of a bald eagle, an oil painting of Drake dancing and a Dan Lacey painting of a nude Justin Bieber.